 Professor McPhee was educated at Colac High School, Caulfield Grammar School, and the University of Melbourne, where he completed a BA (Hons 1st Class), Dip.Ed., MA (Hons 1st Class) and PhD.
 He taught at La Trobe University 1975-79 and the Victoria University of Wellington 1980-86 before returning to the University of Melbourne, where he has held a Personal Chair in History since 1993.

 Professor McPhee was Deputy Dean and Acting Dean of the School of Graduate Studies in 1994-96, then Head of the Department of History in 1996-99.
-He was elected a Fellow of the Australian Academy of the Humanities in 1997.
-In the same year he became an inaugural 'Universitas 21' Teaching Fellow.
-In 2003 he was elected a Fellow of the Academy of Social Sciences.
+He was elected a Fellow of the Australian Academy of the Humanities in 1997 and in 2003 he was elected a Fellow of the Academy of Social Sciences.
 He was an Officer of the Academic Board 1999-2003 and its President in 2002-03.
-He became Deputy Vice-Chancellor (Academic) in 2003 before being apointed the University's first Provost in 2007.
+He became Deputy Vice-Chancellor (Academic) in 2003 before being appointed the University's first Provost in 2007.
 He retired in 2009, but remains an active researcher and teacher.
 He was made a Member of the Order of Australia in 2012.

 Member of the Order of Australia, Centenary Medal